shuod/learning_notes_HW_exam_certification/Notes/HeadFirstJAVA/readme.md

 There are mainly two categories in executing codes: the compilation way (C/C++, Fortran etc) or the interpretation way (Python, perl etc).
 Java, however, needs  both.
 The Java codes is first compiled into the binary code that only runs on Java virtual machine (Just-in-time compilation, or JIT) using a compiler, then you have to use a interpreter to execute the complied JIT codes.
 The first step is achieved using "javac somecode.java" and the second step uses "java somecode"(no extension name).

 In windows, the tricky part is you have to setup the environment variable "CLASSPATH" to include the output path where JIT codes are stored after compilation.
 Although, by default, the JIT code is output to the current folder, you have to put "." (which represent "current path") into the "CLASSPATH".
-Without doing so, even if you put the complete path to the JIT code, the interpreter "java" will still claim that it couldn't find the class file ("Error: Could not find or load main class somecoe.class").
+Without doing so, even if you put the complete path to the JIT code, the interpreter "java" will still claim that it couldn't find the class file ("Error: Could not find or load main class somecode.class").
+The reason is "CLASSPATH" only works when JVM executes the code, but it won't work during the compiling stage.

 There are other two environment variables to setup in the powershell (run with the administrator privilege, of course):
 ```powershell